bconnorwhite/node-graphql-db/README.md

 - db.json pointer file to other files, some on disc, some in mem https://medium.com/@denisanikin/what-an-in-memory-database-is-and-how-it-persists-data-efficiently-f43868cff4c1
 - https://www.npmjs.com/package/event-stream not readFile()

+- use query registration (react library) to optimize indexes
+- keep track of what has been loaded into memory to keep track of cache hit/miss
+  - where = load full table (where, orderBy, paging in memory)
+  - whereUnique = load one
+- index table uuid + start/end buffer

 -----
 Admin